nansencenter/NERSC-HYCOM-CICE/doc/Offline_nesting.md

 # Generating port data

-To create ports and relaxation zones as part of nesting procedure, following script is used (we are still in NMOa0.08/expt_010 directory):
+To create ports and relaxation zones as part of nesting procedure, following script is used (we are now in TP5a0.06/expt_030 directory):

    ../bin/nest_setup_ports.sh ${width_of_relax_zone} ${efold_time_in_day}

 Where "width_of_relax_zone" and "efold_time_in_day" can be set, for example, to 20 and 20, respectively.
+If program runs successfully, a file called "ports.nest" and "rum.[ab]" are created and stored in "../nest/030":

+    └── TP5a0.06
+        └── bin.
+        └── expt_03.0
+        └── topo
+        └── REGION.src
+        └── nest
+             └── 030
+                 └── archv.YYYY_ddd_hh.[ab]
+                 └── ports.nest
+                 └── rum.[ab]